Binance Market Update (2022-10-04)

 Binance

-The global cryptocurrency market cap now stands at $0.95T, up by 2.95% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 2.65% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include UTK, FRONT, and PYR, up by 24%, 22%, and 17%, respectively.
+Market outperformers include FRONT, UTK, and RNDR, up by 17%, 17%, and 14%, respectively.

 Top stories of the day: